yeoman/generator-polymer/readme.md

 **Note: You must pass in an element name, and the name must contain a dash "-"**

 ### Seed
-Generates a reusable polymer element based on the [seed-element workflow](http://www.polymer-project.org/docs/start/reusableelements.html). **This should only be used if you're creating a standalone element repo that you intend to share with others via bower.** If you're just building a Polymer app, stick to the [El](#el) generator.
+Generates a reusable polymer element based on the [seed-element workflow](http://www.polymer-project.org/docs/start/reusableelements.html). **This should only be used if you're creating a standalone element repo that you intend to share with others via bower.** If you're just building a Polymer app, stick to the [Element](#element-alias-el) generator.

 The seed-element generator will construct a new element _and_ its directory for you.
 Be aware: all bower dependencies will be installed as _siblings_ of the